litebird/litebird_sim/docs/source/simulations.rst

 the names of the detectors to simulate, whether to include synchrotron emission in the sky model, etc.

-The :class:`Simulation` class eases this task by accepting the path to a TOML file as a parameter (``parameter_file``).
+The :class:`.Simulation` class eases this task by accepting the path to a TOML file as a parameter (``parameter_file``).
 Specifying this parameter triggers two actions: